 #21 Not just a Pi 4 in a new case

 The new Raspberry Pi has a completely custom-built new PCB.

 It’s not just a “Raspberry Pi 4 in a new case”, even though some silicon (chips) is the same across different Raspberry Pi models, like the VIA PCI Express to USB 3.0 bridge chip.

 #22 The Kensington lock protects the Raspberry Pi 400 from theft, but not like you think

 The Raspberry Pi 400 includes a Kensington lock facility.
-It is a lock hole to attach a security cable, which is supposed to preven theft.
+It is a lock hole to attach a security cable, which aims to prevent theft.

-According to Eben Upton, the Kensington lock in this product revision is not designed to directly prevent theft: rather, it will reduce the resale-value of any stolen unit.
-(And thus make stealing unattractive)
+According to Eben Upton, the Kensington lock in this product revisionwon’t directly prevent theft: rather, it will reduce the resale-value of any stolen unit (and thus make stealing unattractive).

 And of course, “Opportunity makes the thief” – if it requires more force to steal, it will probably deter some would-be-thieves.